SEND elective home education (EHE) and education other than at school (EOTAS)

 EHE guidance and policy

-Elective home education: guide for parents (publishing.service.gov.uk)
+Elective home education: guide for parents and local authorities (GOV.UK)

 Here is Ealing’s EHE policy (pdf)